Skip to main content

 #Packing List

-• Comfortable walking shoes for La Mercè events and cobbled streets
+• Comfortable walking shoes for La Mercè events + Old Town cobbled streets

 #Backup Plans

-If La Mercè outdoor concerts are rained out: The indoor programme during La Mercè (at the Palau de la Música, the Auditori, and the Gran Teatre del Liceu) continues regardless; check the programme for indoor alternatives that run simultaneously with the outdoor events.
+If La Mercè outdoor concerts are rained out: Indoor programme continues at Palau de la Música + Auditori + Gran Teatre del Liceu; check official programme for simultaneous indoor alternatives.

 #Budget & Costs